Jamesbarford/semi-cricle/README.md

 # semi-circle
 A simple circleci command line application for getting the status of pipelines.

 Has the functionality to poll a workflow until either success or failure.
-A system notifcation will be dispatched on linux when the workflow has finished
+A system notifcation will be dispatched on linux and macos when the workflow has finished

 ## Dependencies
 - `curl`